EPA vs. DHA: What's the Difference?

 Elevate your cells.
 Elevate your self.

-This team studied two populations of dolphins and noticed that one population had strikingly less occurrences of age-related illness than the other.†
+This team studied two populations of dolphins and noticed that one population had strikingly fewer occurrences of age-related illness than the other.†

 The difference?
 One population was routinely eating a diet of fish that contained pentadecanoic acid (aka C15:0).

-They began studying this fatty acid and its potential to prevent age-related illness in both dolphins and humans.†* An increasing volume of research now points to this fatty acid as being the first essential fatty acid to have been discovered since the omegas.†
+They began studying this fatty acid and its potential to prevent age-related illness in both dolphins and humans.†* An increasing volume of research now supports that this fatty acid as the first essential fatty acid to have been discovered since the omegas.†

 Cells that stay healthy as we age lower our risk of developing age-related diseases.
-C15:0, like the omegas, supports:†*
+C15:0 has been shown to support:†*

 - Heart health